Facilitating a Protein Powder for Every Body, for Every Need

 The goal:

-Determine if non-traditional consumers—those outside the "bodybuilder" archetype—would be more likely to make inclusive, sustainable, and healthy choices if there was an intentional "Goldilocks" space that focused on finding just the right supplements using taxonomic hierarchy.
+Determine if non-traditional consumers (outside the "gym bro" archetype) would be more likely to make inclusive, sustainable, and healthy choices if there was an intentional Goldilocks space that focused on finding just the right supplement using taxonomic hierarchy.

 A "Goldilocks" Space for Nutrition